elmerdotdev/e-0923-react-intro-assignment/README.md

 # Create Your First React App

-1. Create a new branch based on master called 'dev'
+1. Create a new branch based on master called 'dev' on GitHub
 2. Clone the repository to your local machine
 3. Run _git switch_ on your terminal to switch to the **dev** branch
 4. Run _npx create vite@latest my-first-react-app --template react_ on the terminal